rankingdigitalrights/index2018/app/report/executive-summary/index.md

 4. **Be transparent and accountable:** Companies should publish regular information and data on their official websites that helps users and other stakeholders understand the circumstances under which personal information is accessed by third parties, speech is censored or restricted, and access to a service is blocked or restricted.

-5. Strengthen privacy: Companies should clearly inform users about what happens to their information, minimize collection and use of data to what is necessary for provision and service, and provide users with maximum control over what information they provide and with whom it is shared.
+5. **Strengthen privacy:** Companies should clearly inform users about what happens to their information, minimize collection and use of data to what is necessary for provision and service, and provide users with maximum control over what information they provide and with whom it is shared.

-6. Strengthen security: Companies should disclose credible evidence of their efforts to secure users’ information.
+6. **Strengthen security:** Companies should disclose credible evidence of their efforts to secure users’ information.
 Specifically, they should show that they maintain industry standards of strong encryption and security, conduct security audits, monitor employee access to information, and have an established process for handling data breaches.

-7. Innovate for human rights: Collaborate with government and civil society.
+7. **Innovate for human rights:** Collaborate with government and civil society.
 Invest in the development of new technologies and business models that strengthen human rights, and maximize individual control and ownership over personal data and content.

 ### Footnotes ###

-[1]: Figures as of March 8, 2018.
-Bloomberg Markets, https://www.bloomberg.com/markets.
+[1] Figures as of March 8, 2018.
+Bloomberg Markets, [https://www.bloomberg.com/markets](https://www.bloomberg.com/markets).
-[2]: Figures as of December 31, 2017.
-“World Internet Users Statistics and 2018 World Population Stats,” Internet World Stats, accessed March 19, 2018, https://www.internetworldstats.com/stats.htm.
+[2] Figures as of December 31, 2017.
+“World Internet Users Statistics and 2018 World Population Stats,” Internet World Stats, accessed March 19, 2018, [https://www.internetworldstats.com/stats.htm](https://www.internetworldstats.com/stats.htm).
-[3]: “Guiding Principles on Business and Human Rights” (United Nations, 2011), http://www.ohchr.org/Documents/Publications/GuidingPrinciplesBusinessHR_EN.pdf.
+[3] “Guiding Principles on Business and Human Rights” (United Nations, 2011), [http://www.ohchr.org/Documents/Publications/GuidingPrinciplesBusinessHR_EN.pdf](http://www.ohchr.org/Documents/Publications/GuidingPrinciplesBusinessHR_EN.pdf).